ruslanways/ukraine-president-election-2010/README.md

 <br>
 [Web app link](https://ukraine-president-election-2010-5ixrm3birq-lm.a.run.app/)
 <br>
-The app build on Flask and run as a container with Google CloudRun service.
+The app build on PHP and run as a container with Google CloudRun service.